okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 * Make sure that you have a user in your org that already has the [Phone authentication enrolled](https://help.okta.com/okta_help.htm?type=oie&id=ext-mfa-usage) with Okta.

-## About Telephony Inline Hook implementation
+## About telephony inline hook implementation

-You can customize a telephony service provider for your org by using an Okta Telephony Inline Hook.
-A Telephony Inline Hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (Call) messages (except Okta Verify enrollment).
+You can customize a telephony service provider for your org by using an Okta telephony inline hook.
+A telephony inline hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (Call) messages (except Okta Verify enrollment).
 You can integrate this hook with enrollment, authentication, and recovery flows that involve the Phone authenticator.
 While the One-Time Passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and the external service responds with commands that indicate success or failure in delivering the OTP.

-> **Note:** An org can have only one active Telephony Inline Hook.
+> **Note:** An org can have only one active telephony inline hook.

 In the following example, the external service code parses requests from Okta and responds to Okta with commands that indicate whether the SMS or Voice (Call) message was sent successfully.